Table of Contents

 I bought the saw for next to nothing on Ebay and was assured that it would run, don’t they all say that? (heavy sarcasm there…) Of course it certainly didn’t run and it was quite clear why with a minimum of examination.

-My original compression test showed a slight lack of compression but nothing to worry about (or so I thought) and my handy spark plug tester showed that we had a spark.
-The engine also turned over cleanly enough so I made a few attempts at starting it… nothing… not even a cough!
+My first compression test showed a slight lack of compression but nothing to worry about, or so I thought.
+The engine turned over cleanly so I made a few attempts at starting it… nothing… not even a cough!
 A compression tester is a really handy tool for gauging the condition of any engine.
 They are widely available, check out the availability on Ebay.

-I was wondering how well the carb was functioning and decided to dribble a little bit of fuel into the top of the cylinder and attempted to start the engine.
-A simple test to see if I could get even the smallest bit of ignition… still nothing.
+Now I was left wondering how well the carburetor was functioning, maybe this was a fuelling problem.
+I dribbled a little bit of fuel into the top of the cylinder and attempted to start the engine.
+A simple test to see if I could get even the smallest bit of ignition.
+Still nothing.

-At this point I decided to try my compression test again, my theory being that the fuel I dribbled into the cylinder had cleaned the piston and bore a little and may have loosened things up a bit, sure enough the new compression test showed a drastic loss of compression!
+At this point I decided to try my compression test again.
+I had a theory that the fuel I dribbled into the cylinder had cleaned the piston and bore and may have loosened things up a bit.
+Sure enough the new compression test showed a deeply disappointing and drastic loss of compression!

-Now it was time to check out the inside of the cylinder, I stripped the carb and exhaust off and removed the cylinder block.
-The inside of the cylinder showed some interesting signs of wear… upon checking the piston I discovered that the skirt was severely burned away on one side.
+Now it was time to check out the inside of the cylinder.
+I stripped off the carburetor and exhaust, and removed the cylinder block.
+The inside of the cylinder showed some interesting signs of wear.
+Upon checking the piston I discovered that the skirt on one side was severely burned away.

 So now I knew what I had!
-A saw that had almost certainly been run without oil and had overheated to the point of terminal damage.
-Question is now whether the crank and bearings are shot too and whether the whole thing would be better in the scrap bin (it almost certainly would be best there but I’m a sentimental old sod and can’t bear to throw away an engine that I might just breathe a little life into!)
+A saw that had overheated to the point of terminal damage.
+Question is now, whether the crank and bearings were shot too and the whole thing would be better in the scrap bin.
+It almost certainly would be best in the scrap bin, but I’m a sentimental old sod and can’t bear to throw away an engine that I might just breathe a little life into!